Bachelor of Arts in English, Preparation for Teaching (Single Subject)

-The English Education program at San José State University prepares the largest number of English Single Subject Credential candidates in the South Bay.
+The Single Subject Preparation for Teaching program at San José State University prepares the largest number of English Single Subject Credential candidates in the South Bay.
 Additionally, SJSU’s English Subject Matter Program is currently the only State-approved program in the South Bay.
 The English Education program provides credential candidates with the content and pedagogy to teach English in middle and secondary schools.

-Students may enter the English Education program for the Fall or Spring semester.
+Students may enter the Prep for Teaching program for the Fall or Spring semester.
 Each year the program prepares approximately 50 candidates to receive credentials in English.
 95% of students completing the English Credential Program are hired by area middle and secondary schools.
 Graduates of the program teach in virtually every high school and middle school in the region.

 Below are the core requirements for achieving a BA in English Education.
 To see descriptions of these courses, check the general course descriptions.

 Check with your Major Advisor at least once each semester to track your progress.

 Requirements and Forms